-One of the most significant factors to consider when purchasing an RV power converter is how many amps it is.
+One of the most significant factors to consider when purchasing a travel trailer power converter is how many amps it is.
 Amps are the measurement for the current, which can be thought of as the rate that electricity flows through the RV converter.
-RV converters come in a range of different amps, but in some cases, the lower-amp RV converters may not be suitable.
+RV power converters come in a range of different amps, but in some cases, the lower-amp RV converter chargers may not be suitable.

 This is because when hooking up to shore power for your power supply, you’ll have three-amp options: 50 amps, 30 amps, and 15-20 amps.
-On 15-20 amps, you’ll barely be able to run what you need in the recreational vehicle.
-Thirty amps is a decent amount, but if you have at least a 50-amp RV converter, you won’t have to pick and choose what to run.
+At 15-20 amps, you’ll barely be able to run what you need in your recreational vehicle.
+Thirty amps is a decent amount, but if you have at least a 50-amp RV converter, you won’t have to pick and choose what to run at any one time.

-Keep in mind that while a 50-amp power converter can work in a 30-amp hookup, the 30-amp can’t work in the 50 amp.
-This is another reason to go for the larger amp RV converter.
+Keep in mind that while 50-amp 12 volt DC converters can work in a 30-amp hookup, 30-amp converters can’t work in the 50 amp.
+This is another reason to go for a larger amp RV converter.

-Most RV power converters will charge your RV batteries, but you should be aware which type of RV converter & battery charger you want to buy.
+Most travel trailer power converters will charge your RV batteries too, but you should be aware of the different types of RV converters & RV battery chargers available to buy.

 The first type is a single-stage battery charger.
 These are designed to charge your batteries quickly.
-The downside is that it charges at one battery voltage (one rate), and it can easily over-charge your batteries.
+The downside is that they charge at one battery voltage (one rate), and can easily over-charge your batteries.
 This will lead to damage to your batteries down the line.

 Size and Weight

 Most RV converters are lightweight and small.
-The average weight ranges from 5 pounds to ten pounds.
+The average weight ranges from five to ten pounds.
 The size can vary a little more than the weight.
-There isn’t a standard size for RV power converters.
-Most RV converters are small, but if you have a space you plan to store it, you’ll want to measure.
+There isn’t a standard size for 12 volt power converters so if you have a space you plan to store it in your RV, you’ll want to measure up first.

 As with any electronic device, there is potential for hazards like shocks or fires.
-Because of this, you should choose power converters that have built-in safety features.
+Because of this, you should choose converter chargers that have built-in safety features.
 At a minimum, the power converter should have thermal/overheating protection.
 Other great safety features are reverse polarity protection and overload protection.

-For an economy option, The PowerMax PM3-55 has a lot of features that premium products rival.
+For an economy option, the PowerMax PM3-55 has many features to rival the most premium alternatives on the market.
 This makes it the best option for people on a budget.
-It is a 55-amp RV converter that offers three-stage charging for your recreational vehicle.
+It is a 55-amp camper converter that offers three-stage charging for your recreational vehicle.

-It weighs 7 pounds and measures 9.5 x 7.8 x 3.5 inches and with mounting flanges it is simple to easily install and hardwire into your RVs electrical system.
+It weighs 7 pounds and measures 9.5 x 7.8 x 3.5 inches and with mounting flanges, it is simple to install and hardwire into your RVs electrical system.

-The PowerMax PM3-55 has your favorite basic features, such as LED indicator lights and a quiet-ish cooling fan.
-It also has other features that make it attractive.
-For example, you have the option to choose between three-stage charging or fixed voltage charging.
-It also has all three protections (reverse polarity, thermal, and overload) along with a two-year warranty.
+The PM3-55 has the favorite basic features, such as LED indicator lights and a quiet-ish cooling fan.
+It also has the option to choose between three-stage or fixed voltage charging.
+It has high protection (reverse polarity, thermal, and overload) along with a two-year warranty.

-Overall, it’s an excellent power converter for just about any recreational vehicle.
-There is one thing we would like to see the manufacturer work on.
+Overall, it’s an excellent power converter charger for RV use for a wide range of vehicles.
+There is however one thing we would like to see the manufacturer work on.
 The fan, as we said before, is quiet-ish.
 However, it does cycle on and off a little too frequently.
-Eventually, this can become annoying if you have to hear it all day.
+Eventually, this can become annoying if you have to listen to it all day.
 However, this is a small sacrifice for an affordable unit with great features.

 Arterra WFCO WF-9855 55-Amp T

-RV converters aren’t heavy, but if you want the lightest high-quality power converter, then the 55-amp WFCO WF-9855 is a great choice.
+RV converters aren’t heavy, but if you want the lightest high-quality product out there, then the 55-amp WFCO WF-9855 is a great choice.
 Weighing only 4.33 pounds, it’s straightforward to handle.
 It measures 11.6 x 6.5 x 4.3 inches, which is a good, average size.

-The WF-9855 is a versatile, deck-mount unit.
-It’s FCC Class B compliant and has overload and short circuit protective features.
-It’s a three-stage battery charger with insulated DC connections.
+The WF-9855 is a versatile, deck mount converter unit.
+It is FCC Class B compliant and has overload and short circuit protective features.
+It’s a three-stage battery charger with fully insulated DC connections.
 The WFCO WF-9855 is easy to install, so if you’re looking for a hassle-free option, this is the one.

 Best Heavy-Duty Construction

-The Progressive Dynamics PD9260CV is a 70-amp converter that is very powerful.
-It’s a top-quality product and is constantly rated highly.
-It’s also lightweight and small, so it’s easy to handle and will fit just about anywhere.
+The top-quality Dynamics PD9270CV is a powerful 70-amp converter that is consistently highly rated.
+It’s lightweight and small, so easy to handle and will fit just about anywhere.
 It measures 9.15 x 7.38 x 3.6 inches and weighs 5.8 pounds.
 Despite being lightweight, it is made of a heavy-duty steel encasing that is very durable.

-The PD9260CV has a few extra safety functions than the previous power converters.
-These include low line voltage protection, electronic current limiting, reverse polarity protection, high voltage protection, and thermal protection.
-It also has a smart cooling fan that runs at variable speeds depending on the units needs.
+The PD9270CV has a few extra safety functions as compared to the previous two power converters.
+These include low line voltage protection, electronic current limiting, reverse battery protection, high voltage protection, and thermal protection.
+It also has a variable speed intelligent cooling fan that changes speed depending upon the unit’s needs.

-The most impressive feature is the built-in charge wizard, which essentially makes it a three-stage battery charger.
+The most impressive feature however is the built-in charge wizard, essentially making it a three-stage battery charger.
 It can connect to a remote pendant, which allows you to monitor the charge level and switch between stages manually.

 IOTA Engineering DLS-45

-Rest assured it also has also has the capability for four-stage charging.
-It is compatible with a smart charge controller called the IQ4.
-The IQ4 triggers the four-stage charging, so you’ll want to pick this up along with the DLS-45.
-If you are in the market for something to safely charge your battery bank, then the IOTA may be just the type of converter you are looking for.
+It is compatible with a smart charge controller called the IQ4 which triggers the four-stage charging, so you’ll want to pick this up along with the DLS-45.
+If you are in the market for something to safely charge your battery bank, then the IOTA may be just the option you are looking for.

-Everything about this product is excellent, but the fact that the four-stage charging isn’t built-in is a little awkward.
+Nearly everything about this product is excellent, but the fact that the four-stage battery charging isn’t built-in is a little awkward.
 However, since the charge controller works well, we can overlook this little hiccup.

 IOTA DLS-30 Engineering Power

-If you’re in the market for nothing stronger than a 30-amp unit, the IOTA DLS-30 is an excellent choice.
-Although it may not perform at the same level as higher amp versions of the DSL-series, it performs well enough for someone who needs 30 amps or less.
+If you’re in the market for nothing stronger than a 30-amp power converter, the IOTA DLS-30 is an excellent choice.
+Although it may not perform at the same level as higher amp versions of the DLS-series, it performs well enough for someone who only needs 30 amps or less.

-The DSL-30 is like a “step-down” version, so it’s only about 80% efficient.
-Another thing to consider is that it only outputs 13.6 volts for the bulk stage instead of the preferred 14.4, but it will still give your acid batteries a good, fast charge in this stage.
+The DLS-30 is like a “step-down” version, so it’s only about 80% efficient.
+Another thing to consider is that it only outputs 13.6 volts for the bulk stage, instead of the preferred 14.4, but it will still give your acid batteries a good, fast charge in this stage.

 PowerMax PM4-55 Power

 PowerMax makes excellent products, and the PM4-55 is no exception.
-Although it’s very similar to the PM3-55 converter, the big difference is that it’s a four-stage instead of a three-stage charger for your RV batteries.
-It’s a high-quality, 55-amp converter that is simple to install and use.
-It’s a good, quiet piece of equipment that will give enough power to your recreational vehicle to run multiple applicances such as the air conditioner.
+Although it’s very similar to the PM3-55, the big difference is that it’s a four-stage, instead of a three-stage, charger.
+This is a high-quality, 55-amp power model that is simple to install and use.
+It’s an efficient, quiet piece of equipment that will still give enough power to run multiple appliances in your recreational vehicle including the air conditioner.

 The PM4-55 has reverse polarity, overload, and thermal protection.
-It has a very sturdy construction and could take a few bumps from traveling on the road.
-It’s very efficient and works well.
-It’s a little bigger and heavier than typical, but it’s not unmanageable at all.
-It weighs 6.45 pounds and measures 12.3 x 9.1 x 5 inches.
-The only issue this might cause is that it can’t fit into certain spaces.
+It has a sturdy construction, so can handle a few bumps traveling on the road.
+It’s a little bigger and heavier than most, measuring 12.3 x 9.1 x 5 inches, and weighing 6.45 pounds.
+Not at all unmanageable but size may be an issue if it can’t fit into certain spaces.